drmaize/ThermoAlign/README.md

 >https://docs.docker.com/engine/reference/commandline/
 >https://sites.google.com/site/felixfranciersite/blogs/docker

+###  _Running ThermoAlign natively_

-Note: for optimum performance with large and highly repetitive genomes such as maize, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.
+For optimum performance with large and highly repetitive genomes such as maize, it may be better to run the source code natively, with each of the required dependencies installed on your local machine or cluster.
 See the end of this readme for a list of the dependencies required to run ThermoAlign natively.

 Inputting a custom reference genome for TA_1.0.0_d